Jennifer White-Johnson: Artwork and activism

-Black Disabled Lives Matter Symbol
+Black disabled lives matter symbol

-In 2020, White-Johnson created the Black Disabled Lives Matter symbol in response to conversations around police brutality.
-She took the graphic of the Black power fist and combined it with the infinity symbol, which represents the Autistic spectrum, and the greater neurodiversity movement.
-She made the symbol accessible to others by making it free to download from her website, and it was utilized by many other protestors.
-This symbol was later used in a June 6 protest in Washington DC, being led by two Black disabled activists, Justice Shorter and Keri Gray.
+In 2020, White-Johnson created the black disabled lives matter symbol in response to conversations around police brutality.
+She took the graphic of the Black power fist and combined it with the infinity symbol, which represents the autistic spectrum, and the greater neurodiversity movement.
+She made the symbol accessible to others by making it free to download from her website, and it was protestors in the United States, United Kingdom and by former president Barack Obama.
+The symbol was used in a June 6 protest in Washington, D.C., being led by two Black disabled activists, Justice Shorter and Keri Gray.
 Her goal though creating this symbol was to encourage further discussion about disability and intersectionality in activism, and to convey the message that "To Be Pro-Neurodiversity is to be Anti-Racist".
 The symbol has been featured in Teen Vouge's article "Black Disabled Lives Matter: We Can't Erase Disability in #BLM" and on Black Education Matter's Black Disabled Lives Matter resource page.

 Knox Roxs

 White-Johnson released a limited-edition photography based zine in 2018 called Knox Roxs.
-The book features her Autistic son, Knox, and 72 pages of photos.
-The book seeks to increase visibility for neurodiverse children of color, and showcase Black Autistic Joy.
+The book features her autistic son, Knox, and 72 pages of photos.
+The book seeks to increase visibility for neurodiverse children of color, and showcase Black autistic joy.
 After the book was published, it inspired many family zine workshops where activism and resistance take the form of caregiving.
 The zine has also been featured in AfroPunk and the 2019 Women's March on Washington, and it is currently in the permanent collections of the libraries at the Metropolitan Museum of Art and the National Museum of Women in the Arts.

-Exhibitions and campaigns
+Exhibitions and campaign

+Disrupt and Resist

+White-Johnson curated and was included in the exhibit "Disrupt and Resist" at George Mason University's Mason Exhibitions gallery in Fall 2023.